metfarell-creator/TTS_UA/TaskForge/README.md

 ```

 The React app runs on [http://localhost:3000](http://localhost:3000) and proxies API calls to the backend at `http://localhost:5000` by default.

+## Docker Images

+- `client/Dockerfile` builds a production-ready bundle served by Nginx.
+- `server/Dockerfile` installs API dependencies and starts the Express server.
+- `docker-compose.yml` orchestrates the database, API, and UI services for local development or lightweight deployment.

 ## Database Initialization